 WEDDINGS AND EVENTS

-Chose your own caterer or select from Live Oak Plantation's list of vendors who create elegant atmosphere with experience, talent, superior products, cutting-edge design elements, and tasteful decor.
+Chose your own caterer or select from Live Oak's list of vendors who create elegant atmosphere with experience, talent, superior products, cutting-edge design elements, and tasteful decor.
 Please inquire about our vendor list.

-Live Oak Plantation provides numerous optional rental items to further personalize your event (for prices, please inquire).
+Laura Munro, owner of Petal & Twig, LLC, offers numerous optional rental decor items to further personalize your event (for prices, please contact Laura Munro: 228-669-9801 or firstname.lastname@example.org).
 Who wouldn't love to arrive and depart James Bond-style via Live Oak Plantation's R-44 helicopter.
 Helicopter rides for your guests may also be arranged during events at a 'per person' rate (please inquire).

-After your event, enjoy a getaway to Live Oak Plantations luxury vacation property, The French Townhouse, located in the heart of Biloxi, Mississippi's Historic District, just two hours away and only 700 feet from Beau Rivage and Hard Rock Casino Resorts...a perfect escape for romantic weekends, wedding or baby showers, honeymoons, bachelorette parties, fishing trips, golf, or gambling!
+After your event, enjoy a getaway to Live Oak's luxury vacation property, The French Townhouse.
+It is located in the heart of Biloxi, Mississippi's Historic District just two hours away and only 700 feet from Beau Rivage and Hard Rock Casino Resorts...a perfect escape for romantic weekends, wedding or baby showers, honeymoons, bachelorette parties, fishing trips, golf, or gambling!

-Live Oak Plantation is the perfect setting for seated corporate dinners, private parties, and other social events.
-Groups of up to 125 guests can mingle, dine, visit, and/or share cocktails before dinner under the famed Cathedral of Oaks on the plantation's Lakeside Terrace prior to seated dinners inside the Cotton House, a 5000 sq. ft. climate controlled building (maximum capacity 180 seated).
-Additional guests above 125 may be added for $18.00 per guest.
+Live Oak is the perfect setting for seated corporate dinners, private parties, and other social events.
+Groups of up to 180 guests can mingle, dine, visit, and/or share cocktails before dinner under the famed Cathedral of Oaks on the plantation's Lakeside Terrace prior to seated dinners inside the Cotton House, a 5000 sq. ft. climate controlled building (maximum capacity 180 seated).
 During dinner events, the immediate grounds are open for guests to explore.
-For vendor recommendation, please call for a complete list of vendors to please even the most discerning and sophisticated of palettes.
+For event catering information, please contact Donna Meeks: 850-449-2100 or email@example.com.

-Elegant cocktail parities and receptions held on the magnificent grounds and inside the Cotton House pavilion are visceral experiences.
+Elegant cocktail parties and receptions held on the magnificent grounds and inside the reception hall are visceral experiences.
 Food stations and bars set up along the veranda and underneath the Cathedral of Oaks overlooking Lake Blue Heron and Duck Island create a warm ambiance.
 Cocktail events are held in an open-house format and may be set up with a main buffet inside the Cotton House with accompanying chef-style stations on the veranda or along the terraced path, bringing entertaining a new level.
 While some seating is available, this type of function is typically a standing/seated reception, which allows for up to 220 guests to mingle more freely throughout the immediate grounds.

 COTTON HOUSE RECEPTION HALL

 Clients may book with certainty that their event will not be ruined by rain.
-Live Oak Plantation offers the perfect complimentary pavilion for your entertaining plans.
-Dramatic gossamer drapes with white twinkle lights and customized lighting to set the mood may be added for an additional charge.
+Live Oak offers The Cotton House, the perfect complimentary reception hall for your entertaining plans.
+Dramatic gossamer drapes with white twinkle lights and customized lighting to set the mood.

-As a model of Florida Agri-tourism, educating the public about the agricultural industry on agricultural land, Live Oak Plantation uses three Kubota tractors and pecan harvesting and cleaning equipment produced by Savage Manufacturing Co. to demonstrate the pecan shaking, cleaning , harvesting, and sorting operation to the public each Fall by appointment.
+As a model of Florida Agri-tourism, educating the public about the agricultural industry on agricultural land, Live Oak uses three Kubota tractors and pecan harvesting and cleaning equipment produced by Savage Manufacturing Co. to demonstrate the pecan shaking, cleaning , harvesting, and sorting operation to the public each Fall when harvesting is scheduled (by appointment only).
 As members of numerous Pecan Growers associations, the Meeks campaign actively for pecan research and extension activities to promote the pecan industry.
 Four of the 25 majestic Live Oaks on the property are listed in the national "Live Oak Society."

-Lastly, a historically accurate cabin museum at Live Oak Plantation is open for public tours during events.
+Lastly, a historically accurate cabin museum at Live Oak is open for public tours during events.
 The property contains local historical artifacts, biographies of former owners, information on the land and its historical uses, and local history.
-Included are stained glass doors, an early rug and a slave-made chair from the George Washington Wright home, circa 1882 (early Pensacola lumber baron) .
+Included are stained glass doors, an early rug and a hand-made chair and stool from the George Washington Wright home, circa 1882.
+Wright was an early Pensacola lumber baron and namesake of Wright Street in North Hill.
 Antique tables and sofas belonging to Don Francisco Moreno, 1793-1885, are on display.
-An early Spanish Consul to Pensacola, Merino became a prominent business man, both in Pensacola and in Spain.
+An early Spanish Consul to Pensacola, Merino became a prominent businessman, both in Pensacola and in Spain.
 Known as 'The King Of Pensacola', Merino Street in historic East Hill is named for him.
-In observance that France was one of the five flags that once flew over Pensacola, numerous French antiques are displayed from the 11th, 15th, 17th, 18th, and 19th centuries A.D..
+In observance that France was one of the five flags that once flew over Pensacola, numerous French antiques are displayed in the reception hall from the 11th, 15th, 17th, 18th, and 19th centuries A.D..